Unusual Florida Islands and Their Conch Republic Secession From the United States

 The Middle Keys

-Marathon Key fearures an airport and many activities, like tours of the Dolphin Research Center (see links below), Turtle Hospital, Crane Hammock Point, and Sombrero Beach.
+Marathon is the major element in this line, featuring an airport and many activities, like tours of the Dolphin Research Center, the Turtle Hospital, Crane Hammock Point, and Sombrero Beach.
 The Seven Mile Bridge is here as well.

 You can find 5-Star restaurants and resort hotels on Marathon, but also "Botels", which are motels with rooms on the waterfront that include a boat slip.
 Annual festivals on Marathon Key include Arts and Seafood celebrations and besides fine diing, there is casual dining aong the lines of shops in the business district.